-We just got a blowout number of 3.2% GDP growth for the first quarter.
-Nobody saw this coming.
+The second quarter has come to a close, and though we won’t know GDP numbers for a few weeks, the U.S. economy is still riding the high off its blowout number of 3.2% GDP growth in the first quarter.
+Nobody saw that kind of growth coming.
 In fact, many economists were even predicting a number of less than 2%.
 What happened?

 After growing at a rate of 2.9% in 2018, the highest rate in the 10-year recovery, the consensus opinion was that the economy was slowing down.
 The stock market actually sold off nearly 20% at the end of last year on fears that we might even be decelerating towards a recession.
 I read the financial press every single day and I didn’t find anyone who predicted an economic acceleration.

 Of course, it’s only one quarter and you can always get an outlier.
 The government reported a rise in inventories and a narrower trade deficit, things that are unlikely to be repeated.
 But there were also negatives like seasonality and the effects of the government shutdown that held the economy back.